homenc/HElib/INSTALL.md

 # Building and installing HElib

-The HElib build, install, and regression tests suite have been built and tested on Ubuntu 18.04, Ubuntu 20.04, Fedora 32, Fedora 33, CentOS 7.8, CentOS 8.2, macOS Mojave >=10.14.6, and macOS Catalina >=10.15.7.
+The current HElib build, install, and regression tests suite have been built and tested on Ubuntu 20.04 and macOS Catalina >=10.15.7.
+Previous versions have also included Ubuntu 18.04, Fedora 32, Fedora 33, CentOS 7.8, CentOS 8.2, macOS Mojave >=10.14.6.

 There are two different ways to build and install HElib.
 The first one will automatically download and build the GMP and NTL dependencies and pack the libraries in a relocatable folder.
 The second way, instead, requires the dependencies to be installed by you and available in the system.

+Intel [HEXL](https://github.com/intel/hexl) acceleration library for homomorphic encryption support has been added.
+This should be treated as experimental.
+Instructions to enable HEXL and link to it are given below.

-**Please read these instructions in full to better choose the type of build that is better for you.**
+**Please read these instructions in full to better choose the type of build that is best for you.**

 ## General prerequisites